lpmi-13/tcpdump-mystery/README.md

 So it is indeed the bridge interface...but that doesn't help us narrow anything down...

-Let's try something a bit different, using the `veth` interfaces directly (since they have weird names with `@` characters, they don't work with our previous attempt:
+Let's try something a bit different, using the `veth` interfaces directly.
+Since they have weird names with `@` characters, they don't work with our previous attempt:

 ```
 for interface in $(ip link show | grep veth | awk -F ' ' '{print $2}' | awk -F '@' '{print $1}'); do